-Available in nearly two dozen colors including Fog (as shown), 22-inch-square Linen Napkins from Hudson Grace are washable and can be tumbled dry (and if you pull them out of the dryer while they’re still warm, you won’t need to iron them–they fold beautifully).
+Available in nearly two dozen colors, 22-inch-square linen napkins from Hudson Grace are washable and can be tumbled dry (and if you pull them out of the dryer while they’re still warm, you won’t need to iron them–they fold beautifully).
 Hand-dyed in San Francisco, the napkins are $18 apiece.

 Above: To assemble the floral arrangement, I laid a linen runner down the center of the table.
 The fabric defines the boundaries of the floral arrangement (a helpful visual cue for when you don’t use a vase or other vessel).